COALAIP/specs/data-structure/README.md

     "@type": "Book",
     "@id": "<URI pointing to this object>",
     "name": "The Fellowship of the Ring",
-    "manifestationOfWork": "<URI pointing to a CreativeWork object>", "isManifestation": true,
-    "isPartOf" "<URI pointing to a CreativeWork object>", "author": "<URI pointing to a Person or Organization object>", "datePublished": "29-07-1954",
+    "manifestationOfWork": "<URI pointing to a AbstractWork object>", "isPartOf" "<URI pointing to a CreativeWork object>", "author": "<URI pointing to a Person or Organization object>", "datePublished": "29-07-1954",